KCCloudTech/fullstack-incident-tracking-system/README.md

 ![Web App Mockup](apps/api/src/assets/Angular-Material.png)

 ## Missing Features
 I had planned to show the vehicles for the selected incident on the map as well as in the Apparatus list.
 Also, I planned for the Feed panel to display the `unit_status` status updates for the selected vehicle (sorted by timestamp).
 If I would have made it that far, then the final step would have been to show the vehicle's location for each status update.
-Using the material design GoogleMap component cost a little time trying to figure out to select markers.
+Using the material design GoogleMap component cost a little time trying to figure out how to select markers.

 All in all, this was an excellent exercise and one I wish I had more time to polish before submitting it for review.